Chang-Chia-Chi/Cousera-Standford-Algorithm-Specialization/Divide and Conquer, Sorting and Searching, and Randomized Algorithms/week2/README.md

 # Compute the number of inversions

-This file contains all of the 100,000 integers between 1 and 100,000 (inclusive) in some order, with no integer repeated.
+[This file](https://github.com/Chang-Chia-Chi/Cousera-Standford-Algorithm-Specialization/blob/main/Divide%20and%20Conquer%2C%20Sorting%20and%20Searching%2C%20and%20Randomized%20Algorithms/week2/IntegerArray.txt) contains all of the 100,000 integers between 1 and 100,000 (inclusive) in some order, with no integer repeated.

-Your task is to compute the number of inversions in the file given, where the i^{th}i th row of the file indicates the i^{th}i th entry of an array.
+Your task is to compute the number of inversions in the file given, where the i-th row of the file indicates the i-th entry of an array.

-Because of the large size of this array, you should implement the fast divide-and-conquer algorithm covered in the video lectures.
+Because of the large size of this array, you should implement the fast `divide-and-conquer` algorithm covered in the video lectures.

 The numeric answer for the given input file should be typed in the space below.